isaacnmm/pestpolicy-hugo2XX/content/posts/proof-bed-bug-spray-review/index.md

 Proof, the all-natural bed bug spray, might not give you a 100 percent guarantee in controlling all bed bugs, but it is great if you combine with bed bug traps
 .
-**Unique Features:�**
+**Unique Features:**
 - Neem-oil derived formula tokill all bed bugs and their eggs
 - Has a 3-weeks residue effect
 - Non-toxic action
-- Great�botanical smell to keep your spaces fresh
+- Greatbotanical smell to keep your spaces fresh
 - Will kill dustmites too
 The Good:
 - Has a 2-weeks residue effect, which is timely for when you're travelling